Standards of Practice

 7. Administration of a single drug, when possible, in the minimum dose required to evoke the desired response in the patient.

-8. The physician must remember that he is treating a patient who has some disorder; he is not prescribing for a disease entity.
+8. The physician must remember that he is treating a patient who has some disorder; he is not prescribing for a disease entity or specific diagnosis.

-The Homeopathic Pharmacopoeia of the United States is a standard reference text detailing the sources, composition, and preparation of the homeopathic drugs which are prescribed on the basis of the Law of Similars.
+The Homœopathic Pharmacopoœia of the United States (HPUS) is a standard reference text detailing the sources, composition, and preparation of the homeopathic drugs which are prescribed on the basis of the Law of Similars.
+It is the official compendium for homeopathic drugs in the US.